-The Roman Catholic church of Matthias church was the very first church built in Buda back in the 13th century.
+The Roman Catholic church of Matthias was the first church built in Buda in the 13th century.
 Hungarian kings of medieval times would once visit for mass, and while it still serves its sacral functions, the church is now a popular tourist spot offering a prime lookout vantage point in its spire.

 It’s still worth visiting even if you’re not keen on attending a concert.
 There are tours available that will take you into the church with a knowledgeable guide to learn more about its history and surrounding top spots.

 Address: Budapest, Kossuth Lajos tér 1-3, 1055 Hungary

 The Hungarian Parliament Building stands proudly just by the banks of the Danube River.
 A top spot for learning of some of the most significant moments in Hungarian history, it’s not only the largest building in Hungary but the third largest parliament building in the whole world.

 Guests to this mammoth site can enjoy a neo-gothic architectural style, with little spots of Renaissance Revival, as they explore sections such as the main staircase and old upper house hall.
 You can also stare in awe at the coronation jewels in the majestic domed hall.